Free Energy of the Cauchy Directed Polymer Model at High Temperature: Proof of Theorem

-Here $X(\omega)$ is an approximation of the contribution from $\omega$ in $B_{1,0}$ to the normalized partition function $\hat{Z}_{N,\beta}^{\omega}$ and can be viewed as something like the $q$-th order term in the Taylor expansion in $\omega$.
-We introduce this approximation since $X(\omega)$ is a linear combinations of $\omega$, which is treatable, while it is rarely possible to do computation on the partition function directly.
-One may refer to \cite[Section 4.2]{BL16} for more about the discussion of $X(\omega)$.
+We can regard $X(\omega)$ as an approximation of the contribution from $\omega$ in $B_{1,0}$ to the normalized partition function $\hat{Z}_{N,\beta}^{\omega}$.
+It can be viewed as something like the $q$-th order term in the Taylor expansion of $\hat{Z}_{N,\beta}^{\omega}$ in $\omega$.
+We introduce this approximation since $X(\omega)$ is a mutilinear combination of $\omega_{t,x}$'s, which is treatable, while it is rarely possible to do computation on the partition function directly.
+One may refer to \cite[Section 4.2]{BL16} for more discussions concerning the choice of $X(\omega)$.